Clinical-Genomics/genmod/README.md

 2. Phased data:
-	* All affected individuals have to be het. for both variants and the variants has to be on two different alleles
+	* All affected individuals have to be het. for both variants **and** the variants has to be on two different alleles
-	* Healthy individuals can be heterozygous for one or both of the variants if they are on the \emph{same} allele
+	* Healthy individuals can be heterozygous for one but cannot have both variants
 	* If only one or no variant is found in parents it is considered _de novo_